 In This Section

-The L&S Undergraduate Division, serving approximately 19,000 students at UC Berkeley, is led by Dean Tyler Stovall, a professor of history.
+L&S Undergraduate Studies, serving approximately 19,000 students at UC Berkeley, is led by interim Dean Bob Jacobsen, a professor of physics.
 He oversees the division's undergraduate advising, student policy, interdisciplinary major programs, and academic enrichment programs serving both the College and the campus as a whole.

 See below for more information about the division's programs.

 Interim Dean Bob Jacobsen & Staff